 Make Your First Animation

 It's easy to add an animation to your PowerPoint presentation.
-After you've finished inputting all of your content into a PowerPoint file, you can begin adding your animations:
+After you've finished inputting all your content into a PowerPoint file, begin adding your animations:

 - Click on an object to select it on any slide.
 This could be an image, chart, or block of text.